iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 > Really simple, if it saves one person it was worth it.
 It will probably save more!
 Great job, and I'm glad the racial bias data is available too.
 Good job Gretchen/All!<br> :date: __2020-12-09 04:46:36__

-> I can't wait to open this app to see what its all about<br> :date: __2020-12-08 10:45:53__

-> This is a cool app I just installed it, this will be a useful tool to stay safe!<br> :date: __2020-12-08 07:45:19__

-> This is very vital to me because I need to know what's going on out in the world because of what I do for a living.
-I help manufacture bumpers and ship them out all throughout the world here in Ionia Michigan.
-Thank you again.
-Godspeed<br> :date: __2020-11-29 20:48:25__

 #### 4-star reviews